Spicka steps down as Pius X hoops coach to become associate AD; Reeder steps down as Waverly basketball coach

 "It has been a privilege to work with the alumni, administration, coaches, parents, and most importantly the amazing group of young men in our program over that time," Spicka said in a release.
 "I take with me great memories, lifelong friendships, and pride in success that we had over that time."

-The next boys basketball coach at Pius X will be Adam Brill, a former member of the Thunderbolts' 2004 championship team.
-Brill spent team as a head coach at both Norris and Fairbury before taking an assistant coaching role at Pius X for the past four seasons.
-Now, he'll be tasked with continuing the Thunderbolts' basketball success.
+The next boys basketball coach at Pius X will be Adam Brill, a member of the Thunderbolts' 2004 championship team.
+Brill spent time as a head coach at both Norris and Fairbury before taking an assistant coaching role at Pius X for the past four seasons.
+Now he'll be tasked with continuing the Thunderbolts' basketball success.

 After leading Waverly to back-to-back state tournament appearances for the first time in 50 years, Ryan Reeder is stepping down from his position as Waverly's boys basketball coach.